 - Access discussion forums to communicate with other students

 - Study using any device with an internet connection for a seamless experience

 - Download the Study Hub app to take your studies on-the-go!

 Our PE Civil Exam Review Guide: Breadth book (a $240 value) is included in our PE Civil Ondemand review course.

 *A $35.50 S&H fee is applied to the book and printed materials.
-PE Civil Exam Review Guide: Water Resources & Environmental Depth Preview Edition offer is valid for April 2021 and October 2021 exam Ondemand review courses.
-EBook is available from Jan 8th, and the paperback book will ship by the end of January 2021.
+PE Civil Exam Review Guide: Water Resources & Environmental Depth Preview Edition offer is valid for new April 2021 and October 2021 exam Ondemand review course registrations.

 PE Civil Breadth & Water Resources and Environmental Depth Course Formats

 School of PE offers multiple course formats that are geared toward you and your study habits to help you succeed.
 Learn more about our options below and select the one that best fits your needs.

 - Ondemand - Our Ondemand format is designed to give students the flexibility to study for exams anytime, anywhere.
 Upon registration, students receive immediate access to lecture videos, refresher notes, practice quizzes, discussion forums, and more.
 Students are able to explore these features whenever, wherever on their computer, smartphone, or tablet.
 Click here to register for our PE Civil Breadth & Water Resources and Environmental Depth Ondemand course.